SITE

 These sessions allow maximum interaction in informal, small-group discussions on a single topic.
 The format is appropriate for papers, projects, or work-in-progress that encourage discussion.
 Roundtables typically share a room with 4-6 other concurrently held Roundtables.

 If you wish to bring a PC, you could demonstrate a new piece of software, illustrate the process of using it, show participants some of the complexities and tricks about it, and give them an opportunity to try it themselves.
-Electrical outlets cannot be guaranteed.
+However, projection or electrical outlets cannot be provided for these sessions.

 Internet (wi-fi) will be provided for all conference session rooms.
 A screen and projector will not be provided as this is a more informal small group discussion environment not conducive for projecting images from a distance.